 I would suggest going further and setting an expectation.
 Try saying something like:

 “You are really angry, I’m seeing that you really want to swim now.
 But it’s too cold.
 We will come back when it’s warmer so that you can swim”

 “I understand that you really want a cookie.
 You’re so upset!
 But I really need you to eat your vegetables.
 You can have a cookie after we have lunch”

 #4 Hug your Toddler and Take Deep, Exaggerated Breaths

 When we hug people who love us, a hormone called oxytocin is released in our bodies.
-This hormone is responsible for reducing stress levels, lowering blood pressure, reduce anxiety and level your breathing pattern.
+This hormone is responsible for reducing stress levels, lowering blood pressure, reducing anxiety, and leveling your breathing pattern.

-This is why hugging can have a magic calming effect.
+This is why hugging can have a magical calming effect.

 One thing you can try is hugging your toddler and breathing in an exaggerated manner so that she imitates the pattern and breathes herself.